A machine learning approach to mapping baryons onto dark matter haloes using the EAGLE and C-EAGLE simulations: Acknowledgements

 We acknowledge the following open source software packages used in the analysis: \textsf{scipy} \citep{2020SciPy-NMeth}, \textsf{Astropy} \citep{robitaille_astropy:_2013} , \textsf{matplotlib} \citep{Hunter:2007}, \textsf{seaborn} \citep{waskom_seaborn_2021} and \textsf{halotools} \citep[][v0.7]{hearin_forward_2017}.

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 PAT acknowledges support from the STFC (grant number ST/P000525/1).
 CCL acknowledges support from the Royal Society under grant RGF/EA/181016.
 CMB acknowledges support from STFC grant ST/T000244/1.
 MS is supported by the Netherlands Organisation for Scientific Research (NWO) through VENI grant 639.041.749.
+GF acknowledges the support of the European Research Council under the Marie Sk\l{}odowska Curie actions through the Individual Global Fellowship No.~892401 PiCOGAMBAS.
 YMB gratefully acknowledges funding from the NWO through VENI grant number 639.041.751.